mitshell/CryptoMobile/README.md

 - ETSI / SAGE for providing public cryptographic specifications, together with reference C source code
 - FreeRADIUS, Hacking projects, Sylvain Munaut, for the comp128.c source code
+- Developers and maintainers of pycrypto, pycryptodome and cryptography Python libraries